Campus Improvement Plan

 Title I:

-Strategy's Expected Result/Impact: Support schedules will provide opportunities to close achievement gaps.
+Strategy's Expected Result/Impact: Targeted support schedules will create meaningful opportunities to close achievement gaps and promote academic growth for all student subpopulations.

 Title I: